cai-lw/morpho-baseline/README.md

 docker run -v $(pwd)/data:/app/data -v $(pwd)/output:/app/output morpho-baseline dev Maltese
 ```

-#### Other Options
+## Other Options

-We additionally provide two trivial baselines:
+We additionally provide two trivial baseline systems:

 * LB-GT: this baseline generates inflected forms identical to the lemma for each paradigm slot; the gold number of paradigm slots is *given*
 * LB-Dev: this baseline generates inflected forms identical to the lemma for each paradigm slot; the number of paradigm slots is *the averge of all development languages*

-Furthermore, you can use this code to run a set of other pipelines for unsupervised discovery of morphological paradigms, which are variants of the official baseline system.
-We list them here for completeness (if you are interested in details, feel free to send us an email or check out the code!):

-* PCS-I
-* PCS-I+II-a
-* PCS-I+II-b
-* PCS-I+III-C
-* PCS-I+III-H
-* PCS-I+II+III-C
-* PCS-I+II+III-H (default)

 To use any system besides the official baseline, run:
 ```